 fqparameters.
 This is especially helpful when there is more than one correction per query.

-- The maximum number of collations to return.
-The default is
+The maximum number of collations to return.
+This parameter is ignored if

-- This parameter specifies the number of collation possibilities for Solr to try before giving up.
+This parameter specifies the number of collation possibilities for Solr to try before giving up.
 Lower values ensure better performance.
 Higher values may be necessary to find a collation that can return results.
-The default value is
+The default value of

-- This parameter specifies the maximum number of word correction combinations to rank and evaluate prior to deciding which collation candidates to test against the index.
+This parameter specifies the maximum number of word correction combinations to rank and evaluate prior to deciding which collation candidates to test against the index.
 This is a performance safety-net in case a user enters a query with many misspelled words.
-The default is

 true, this parameter returns an expanded response format detailing the collations Solr found.
-The default value is
+This is ignored if

 This parameter specifies the maximum number of documents that should be collected when testing potential collations against the index.
 A value of